sohiniroybrandeis/note-taking-app/README.md

 ### File structure:
+- notes.py: Contains a notebook module that is imported into each framework to carry out notebook functions.
 - stream.py: Streamlit application that can create, add, or search for a note, as well as display them.
 - app.py: Flask application that can opens up a mini-website to create, add, or search for a note, as well as display them.
 - api.py: FastAPI provides an API to the notes using endpoints that are specified upon running it.